xVotexX/Idle-Runner/README.md

 <div align="center">
 <h3><img height="128px" src="https://github.com/xVotexX/Idle-Runner/blob/master/Idle%20Runner/Assets/Important.png?raw=true"></h3>
 <p>
-Ensure Steam is running!<br>
+1. Ensure Steam is running when using Idle Runner!<br>
-Games must be installed on your system for the program to idle them!<br>
+2. Games must be installed on your system for the program to idle them!<br>
-The use of this program may violate Steam's terms of service.
+3. The use of this program may violate Steam's terms of service.
 Use at your own risk!
 </p>
 </div>